 The newly released Veeam Reporter 4.0, a virtualization management platform, includes several highlights, such as enhanced reporting, change management and capacity planning for VMware environments.
-Integration with

 SQL Server Reporting Services (SSRS) enables these new features, said Doug Hazelman, Veeam Software Inc.'s senior director of product strategy.
 Previously, report generation was performed on a client, and could not be automated, he said.
 The integration also enables reports to be shared with other applications, such as Microsoft SharePoint, and other Veeam applications such as Veeam Monitor, Business View and nworks.